Red Light Special

 "Red Light Special" is a song by American vocal girl group TLC for their second studio album, CrazySexyCool (1994).
-Written and produced by Babyface, LaFace and Arista Records released the song as the second single from the album on February 21, 1995.
-The song found chart success, reaching number one on the US Billboard Rhythmic Top 40 chart and number two on the Billboard Hot 100 chart.
+Written and produced by Babyface.
+LaFace and Arista Records released the song as the second single from the album on February 17, 1995.
+The song achieved chart success, reaching number one on the US Billboard Top 40/Rhythm-Crossover chart and number two on the Billboard Hot 100 chart.
+Matthew Rolston filmed its music video, which features the group performing in a brothel.

 Critical reception

 Steve Baltin from Cash Box felt the song "lives up to its name as one of the sultriest, sexiest singles to come along in years.
 Slow and entrancing, “Red Light Special” has definitely got the groove going on.
 A smash."
 Dave Sholin from the Gavin Report remarked that in numerous markets, this has been in heavy rotation for weeks.
 He also viewed it as "another example of why Babyface is the hottest writer/producer in the business.
 Flawless."
 Caroline Sullivan from The Guardian wrote that here, TLC "turn on the sweetness in inverse proportion to the raunchiness of the tune", adding that the song "which uses old blues imagery to express steamy lust, is superficially one of the prettiest numbers [on the album]."
+Dennis Hunt from Los Angeles Times named it a "strong tune" from the CrazySexyCool album, and a "steamy Babyface production".